gustavohenke/offline-cleanup/README.md

 # offlineCleanup
 A simple JavaScript utility for cleaning up all DOM storage data.
+No dependencies.

 ## Installation
 You have three, easy choices for installing offlineCleanup: